New Zealand's First Iconic Cafe

 I roped in my partner at the time, Karen, and my best friend Darryl, into my dream of opening a café.
 All 3 of us put in unbelievable hours to “build” the café.
 Hence – DKD.

 The early 80s was the forefront of the coffee revolution.
 Remember Starbucks started in Seattle around 1979.
 These were a couple of enthusiasts who were into coffee (they sold to a corporate type in 1995, who developed Starbucks into what it is today.
 The original owners weren’t really interested in being part of this).

-Most of the coffee in NZ was from New Guinea and just roasted to certain colour level and then labelled Colombian, French, Italian etc etc.
+Most of the coffee in New Zealand was from New Guinea and just roasted to certain colour level and then labelled Colombian, French, Italian etc etc.

-We were approached by a German guy Norbett Eichblatt who had arrived in NZ after a spell in South Africa, and set up the first boutique roastery in New Zealand
+We were approached by a German guy Norbett Eichblatt who had arrived in New Zealand after a spell in South Africa, and set up the first boutique roastery here.

 He suggested a pure Kenyan, it was another leap forward.
 Kenyan is very beautiful tasting coffee, now it would be considered to bitter.
 It is very high in acidity and flavour.
 We still use it in our blend but at 10% or less.
 The impact to the blend is almost the same if you use 45% or 10% (characteristic of this origin) but at 10% the acidity is greatly reduced.
 Some acidity is essential, too much is unpleasant.